casusa/jquery-dropUpload/README.md

 Key differences to jquery.filedrop
 ---------------
+- Added onFileQueued event

+- Added onQueueCompleted event

 - File size limit should be provided in bytes

 - No speed calculation

 - Response not parsed for JSON automatically anymore.
-If you expect JSON as response you have to run jQuery.parseJSON() in your onUploadSucceeded callback
+If you expect JSON as response you have to run jQuery.parseJSON() in your onFileSucceeded callback

 Browser Support